Ravendratiwaricloudproject/Azure-Cloud-From-Basics-To-Advanced/Day 05 - Azure Networking/README.md

 ## What is IP (Internet Protocol) address?

 - IP is a Logical address comprises of ‘4’ octet and each octet is differentiated by dot (.)
 - IP address is a unique logical address that identifies a device on a network (such as the internet or a local network) and enables communication between devices.

+- IP addresses can be:
+Dynamic → assigned automatically and may change.
+Static → manually/configured to remain the same.
 ---

 ## Type of IPv4 Address: